 What is down payment assistance?

-More on down payment assistance programs
+Get a glimpse into how down payment assistance programs work.